How to Become a UFC Fighter (Pro MMA Fighter Path)

 Be clear as to why you are contacting them.
 If you’re contacting a sponsor, what do you have to offer them?
 How many people can you expose to your sponsor’s brand?
 How many Instagram followers to do you have that will see their logo?

 If you are contacting the UFC, what is unique about you that would be attractive to the UFC?
 Are all of your wins by knockout?
-Perhaps you have a pedigree in another sport that could attract a different audience.
+Perhaps you have a pedigree in another sport, such as NFL, that could attract a different audience.

 Always be thinking about what problem you can solve, and what benefits your would bring to both sponsors and the UFC.
 This is how you stand out from all the other prospective UFC fighters.